ucosp/ucosp.github.io/historical-participation.md

 layout: default
 guid: http://ucosp.ca/?page_id=2821
 ---
-UCOSP has brought together 400+ students from 20+ universities over the past four years to gain real-world distributed development experience.
+UCOSP has brought together 600+ students from 30 universities over the past seven years to gain real-world distributed development experience.
 A brief glimpse of the schools and projects that have been involved in UCOSP in the past appears below.

+### Winter 2016

+25 students from 13 universities worked on 6 projects.
+The sprint was held at the [Mozilla office](https://www.mozilla.org/en-US/contact/spaces/toronto/) in Toronto, Ontario.

+**Universities**

+  * Bishop&#8217;s University
+  * Dalhousie University
+  * Laurentian University
+  * University of Alberta
+  * University of British Columbia
+  * University of Guelph
+  * University of Manitoba
+  * University of New Brunswick
+  * University of Ottawa
+  * University of Toronto
+  * University of Toronto at Mississauga
+  * Western University
+  * Wilfrid Laurier University

+**Projects**

+  * Review Board
+  * UMPLE
+  * Formulize
+  * MarkUs
+  * Jupyter Notebook
+  * Mozilla Code Coverage

-## Fall 2015
+### Fall 2015
+35 students from 18 universities worked on 8 projects.
+The sprint was held at the University of British Columbia in Vancouver, BC.

+**Universities**

+  * Bishop&#8217;s University
+  * Brock University
+  * Dalhousie University
+  * MacEwan University
+  * Simon Fraser University
+  * University of Alberta
+  * University of British Columbia
+  * University of Calgary
+  * University of Guelph
+  * University of Manitoba
+  * University of New Brunswick
+  * University of Ottawa
+  * University of Regina
+  * University of Toronto
+  * University of Waterloo
+  * University of Windsor
+  * Western University
+  * Wilfrid Laurier University

+**Projects**

+  * Markus
+  * UMPLE
+  * BB10 Phonegap
+  * Formulize
+  * Review Board
+  * CodeIgniter
+  * Waterbear
+  * Mylyn

+### Winter 2015
 42 students from 15 Canadian Universities worked on 8 projects.
-The Sprint was held at the University of Toronto.
+The sprint was held at Simon Fraser University in Surrey, BC.

 **Universities**